CEED/libCEED/README.md

 of elements.

 The `/cpu/self/ref/*` backends are written in pure C and provide basic functionality.

+The `/cpu/self/opt/*` backends are written in pure C and use partial e-vectors to improve performance.

 The `/cpu/self/avx/*` backends rely upon AVX instructions to provide vectorized CPU performance.